Medication Summary

 Triamcinolone (Kenalog)

-For inflammatory dermatosis responsive to steroids; decreases inflammation by suppressing migration of polymorphonuclear leukocytes and reversing capillary permeability.
+Triamcinolone is first-line treatment if few lesions (for intralesional use) are present.
+It is for inflammatory dermatosis responsive to steroids; triamcinolone decreases inflammation by suppressing the migration of polymorphonuclear leukocytes and reversing capillary permeability.

-Intramuscular injection may be used for widespread skin disorder, or intralesional injections may be used for localized skin disorder.
-Consider limiting total monthly dose to 20 mg to ensure HPA axis will not be suppressed.
+Intramuscular injection may be used for widespread skin disorders, or intralesional injections may be used for localized skin disorders.
+Consider limiting the total monthly dose to 20 mg to ensure the HPA axis will not be suppressed.

 Clobetasol (Temovate)

-First-line treatment (for topical use).
-Class I superpotent topical steroid; suppresses mitosis and increases synthesis of proteins that decrease inflammation and cause vasoconstriction.
+Clobetasol is first-line treatment (for topical use).
+It is a class I superpotent topical steroid; it suppresses mitosis and increases the synthesis of proteins that decrease inflammation and cause vasoconstriction.
 Ointment may be more efficacious than cream secondary to the former's occlusive properties.

 Flurandrenolide (Cordran Tape)

-First-line treatment (for topical use).
-Also helps protect nodule from continued trauma if tape is left in place.
+Flurandrenolide is first-line treatment (for topical use).
+It also helps protect nodules from continued trauma if tape is left in place.

 Immunologic Agents